What qualification will I gain from the Cyber EPQ?

 The Supervisor role is the same as that for other EPQ's.
 Supervisors do not require any specialist knowledge in Cyber Security.
 Helpful advice is also available and Qufaro is happy to assist you with any of your queries.

-Can we register a number of students?
+Can we enrol a number of students?

 Yes, on the site there is the ability to do both individual and group registrations.
 Please ensure that you clarify who the student is and who is the Supervisor of the project if you are making a school registration.
 You will then be grouped together.